EiadurRahman/thingESP_micropython/README.md

 usage :

-copy ThingESP.py file and save it as "ThingESP.py", then initialize it in main.py file with authentication key and project name and username ( explained in the code ). and you are good to go!
+copy ThingESP.py file and save it as "ThingESP.py", then initialize it in main.py file with authentication key, project name and username ( explained in the code ). and you are good to go!

 tested with MicroPython v1.20.0 on 2023-04-26; ESP module (1M) with ESP8266